binaris/bob/README.md

 ## Caching

+For most users, creating a copy of their existing `requirements.txt` by running

+`cp requirements.txt oldrequirements.txt`

+works well enough as a cache to substantially reduce build times.

+### Why oldrequirements.txt?

 `Bob` looks for the optional file `oldrequirements.txt` in the same directory where `requirements.txt` resides.

 `oldrequirements.txt` can be viewed as a stable-state or checkpoint for `pip` dependencies listed in `requirements.txt`.

 If the file is defined, `Bob` will build a cached state from the `oldrequirements.txt` dependencies which future module installations can utilize before fetching from the remote registry.
 In other words, on subsequent builds only the modules that are listed in `requirements.txt` and NOT listed in `oldrequirements.txt` will be fetched and downloaded.

-In most cases simply running

-`cp requirements.txt oldrequirements.txt`

-will suffice, although periodically updating `oldrequirements.txt` may be beneficial.